LoyolaChicagoBooks/introcs-csharp/rst/hw-booklist.rst

 print something, the results are easy to see.
-Do print a label, as in the skeleton, before printing output from each method test, so that the user of the program can see the correctness of the test without any knowledge of the source code!
+Do print a label, as in the skeleton, before printing output from each method test, so that the user of the program can see the correctness of the test *without any knowledge of the source code*!

 Grading Rubric
 --------------------